starburstdata/ih-hackathon-2025/examples/multi_agent_collaboration/financial_assistant_agent/README.md

 ## Getting Started
 1. Clone this repository
+2. Create a folder Data and upload all the documents that needs to be ingested to the Knowledge Base.
-2. Use the sub-Agents Notebook file to create the 2 sub agents that is required.
+3. Use the sub-Agents Notebook file to create the 2 sub agents that is required.
-3. use the [MultiFinancialagent.ipynb](<Fianancial Assistant Agent/MultiFinancialagent.ipynb>) to run the orchestrator agent.
+4. use the [MultiFinancialagent.ipynb](<Fianancial Assistant Agent/MultiFinancialagent.ipynb>) to run the orchestrator agent.

 For ease of use, you can go ahead and add any data under the data folder to be picked up for the data for knowledge Base.